code-to-core/Terraform/README.md

-# Terraform
-Terraform scripts for setting up cloud infrastructure
+Various Terraform scripts for helping to set up cloud infrastructure